Research at Prevent Breast Cancer

 Why do we concentrate on preventative research?

-Breast cancer remains the most common cancer in the UK.
+Breast cancer remains the most common cancer for women in the UK.
 Every day 150 people are diagnosed with the disease and tragically 31 of these will lose their lives to it.
 Despite advances in treatment there are still 11,563 women dying of breast cancer in the UK every year.
 Yes we have some great treatments; but the answer to eliminating breast cancer is through prevention rather than cure.